 A Great Opportunity to Demonstrate Your Expertise

-One of the assessment conditions for this certification is having spent years of service in the cybersecurity field; more specifically, you need to have worked for at least four years in the field.
+One of the assessment conditions for this certification is having spent years of service in cybersecurity; more specifically, you need to have worked for at least four years in the field.
 Another step for application is obtaining the endorsement of a previously certified professional by the (ISC)² who will need to attest to your hard work and cooperative character.
 Lastly, you will need to complete a three-year course of continuous education to obtain 120 credits and be able to acquire CISSP certification.

 Higher Salary